doctavious/snippext/README.md

 **Important**
 The snippet::[] and end::[] directives should be placed after a line comment as defined by the language of the source file.

+**Important: Indentation** Snippext will also attempt to remove any unnecessary indentation from snippets.

+**Tip** It is not mandatory to terminate a snippet, the extractor will simply add line until EOF.

 Assuming that the above example lives in `src/main.rs` two files will be created
 1. src/main.rs/main.md
 2. src/main.rs/nested.md

 ### Advanced